bfemiano/song_plays_workshop_tutorial/Local_Setup.md

     `sudo dpkg -i scala-2.11.8.deb` </br></br>
     Gradle: </br>
     `sudo apt install gradle` </br></br>

+    Note: In some environments Gradle 3.4 doesn't work well with the scala plugin.
+It's recommended you use the gradle wrapper to use a more updated version of gradle.
+        Run `gradle wrapper --gradle-version=4.9` and then use the gradlew `./gradlew`.
+See [this stack overflow post](https://stackoverflow.com/questions/43039340/gradle-task-compilescala-fails-on-missing-value-for-zincclasspath) for more info.

 2. If not already installed, get Python 2.7 and latest pip. </br>
     `sudo apt update` </br>
     `sudo apt upgrade` </br>